devuri/wpframework/documentation/src/customization/configurations.md

 ## Leveraging `env()` for Dynamic Configurations

 In the Raydium Framework, the `env()` function is a powerful tool that bridges the gap between static configuration files and the dynamic nature of different environments (development, staging, production, etc.).
-This functionality allows you to pull configuration values directly from the environment variables defined in your `.env` file, providing flexibility and security for your application settings.
+This functionality allows you to pull configuration values directly from the environment variables defined in your `.env` [environment file](../guide/environment-file), providing flexibility and security for your application settings.

 ## Understanding `env()`